 Our firm provides counsel in the creation of Wills, Revocable Living Trusts, Medical Powers of Attorney, Living Wills, and Financial Powers of Attorney, and other estate planning techniques.
 We want to ensure that your personal matters and financial affairs are appropriately structured.

 If you own property, have children, have recently been married or divorced or wish to make a special bequest to a friend or relative, you should create or update your Will and/or Trust.
-If you are new to the Surprise or Sun City communities, Arizona area or your Will or other estate planning documents were created in another state, you may want to have your documents reviewed for validity.
-In any situation, if your estate planning documents are older than 5 years, you really need to have your documents reviewed to ensure that they still comply with the law.
+If you are new to the Surprise, Sun City communities, and West Valley Arizona area or your Will or other estate planning documents were created in another state, you may want to have your documents reviewed for validity.
+In any situation, if your estate planning documents are older than 3 years, you really need to have your documents reviewed to ensure that they still comply with the law.

 Typically, clients seek to avoid probate.
 A Revocable Living Trust will often avoid probate but only if it is properly funded.
 Funding is the process of transferring ownership of your assets from your name into your trust.
 Much like a Will, a Revocable Living Trust instructs what is to happen to your property in the event of death.
 While alive, you remain in control and can change the trust at any time.
 Setting up a Trust allows you to avoid the expense and delay of probate.
 A Revocable Living Trust also allows you to do disability planning so that your wishes will be followed should you become mentally incompetent.
 Again, by having all of your assets titled in the name of your living trust, you will not have to rely upon a durable power of attorney and whether or not a financial institution will accept it.